 “Everything is a story” is the motto of Bo Storm, Danish ranger and certified Nature Interpreter.
 In our Nature Interpretation Training, he and his colleagues taught 15 rangers from 9 countries how important a good story is for their work.
 For three days it was all about storytelling techniques.
-The goal: involve people and make them support conservation in a way that no prohibition sign or fact-based argumentation can achieve.
+The goal: involve people and make them support conservation in a way that no prohibition sign or purely fact-based argumentation can achieve.
 Now join us on a journey to Northern Denmark.

 Startled giggles come from the group when Simon Christiansen puts the robin upside down into a cup.
-“17.6 grams, 4 of which are fat,” he reads from the scales and contently holds the little bird upside down again in his hand: “With the fat reserve, it will surely continue its flight south today.”
+“17.6 grams, 4 of which are fat,” he reads from the scales and contently holds the little bird head up again in his hand: “With the fat reserve, it will surely continue its flight south today.”
 Simon is nature interpreter and warden at the bird station of Skagen Odde reserve on the northern tip of Denmark.
 There, where the North Sea and the Baltic Sea meet, a lot of migratory birds are already on the move at around zero degrees when 15 rangers from eight European countries and Israel visit at the end of March.

 They are participants in our Nature Interpretation Training, hosted by the rangers of naturvejleder.dk.
 For three days, the group is travelling in the region of Frederikshavn to learn from their Danish colleagues how to teach people about nature.
 “It’s all about telling stories,” says training leader Bo Storm.
 “Because everyone likes to hear good stories” – unlike bans or lectures about the disastrous state of nature, as every ranger has probably experienced.
 Those who are touched by a good story want to contribute to its positive outcome and support the heroes of the story.
 These can be robins, but just as well dunes, trees or all other species and habitats.
 But how does it work: telling good stories?